Robotixs/yanjun_liu.github.io/_pages/projects.md

 <p align="center">
   <img width="45%" src="../assets/rcm.png">
 </p>
 <center>Figure 1.
-Representation of a typical RA-MIS system.</center>
+Representation of a typical RA-MIS system [1].</center>

-As depicted in the left figure, mechanically RCM-constrainted robot manipulators have a fixed pivot point within the workspace.
-In this project, the kinematically redundant Emika Frank Panda manipulator is used to study a variety of relevant control and planning tasks.
+In this project, the primary research topics include a variety of relevant control and planning tasks:
++ admittance control for hands-on RAMIS
++ hybrid force-impedance control
++ reactive manipulability-maximizing motion control
++ motion control of rigid-flexible integrated and soft instruments
++ …
+The kinematically redundant Emika Frank Panda manipulator is used to study.
+Currently, our work targets the following two applications:

 The central idea of RCM-constrainted optimal control is to formulate the end-effector task as a Quadratic Programming (QP) Problem.
 The redundant manipulator nullspace enables the optimization of multiple tasks simultaneously.
 Currently, our primary research topics include reactive manipulability-maximising motion control, admittance control for hands-on RAMIS (demonstrated in the right figure), motion control of rigid-flexible integrated instrument etc. in RAMIS scenario.